Dat-Developer-Mods/.github/profile/README.md

 The organisation for Dat Developer's Mods

 # Maven Repository
 You can find releases of Dat Developer mods at https://maven.datdeveloper.com/

 # Curse Profile
- You can find the mods on Curseforge at https://www.curseforge.com/members/jtljac/projects
+You can find our mods on Curseforge at https://www.curseforge.com/members/jtljac/projects

+# Modrinth
+You can find our mods on Modrinth at https://modrinth.com/user/jtljac